liudan66/ADFgit/README.md

 # ADFgit
-this project is to do a trial  how the ADF work with git
+this project is to do a trial  how the ADF work with git testpush